mcproxy/mcproxy/README.md

         apt-get install qt4-qmake

-*  To build the mcproxy, the libraries boost_threat, boost_date_time and boost_system must be installed.
-This can be done with the following
-command:

-        apt-get install libboost-all-dev

 *  To use the IPv6 functionality the kernel has to be configured and compiled with the experimental kernel feature _IPv6: multicast routing_.
 For more details go to chapter [Startup](#startup).